 - The vaccination roll out is being led by NHS England through a matrix of vaccine mass vaccination sites, primary care vaccine hubs and housebound vaccine deployment. - Vaccine is being deployed to vaccinate the 9 priority groups which have been identified by the Joint Committee for Vaccination and Immunisation (JCVI).
-These groups have been identified as the groups that are most likely to die or be hospitalised if they catch Covid. - Once the 9 priority groups have received the two doses of vaccine then a second phase of vaccination will start and the decision on how this will be prioritised is still being agreed nationally.
+These groups have been identified as the groups that are most likely to die or be hospitalised if they catch Covid. - Now the majority of the 9 priority groups have received the first doses of vaccine and many have had their second dose, a second phase of vaccination has started based on moving down the age groups - currently over 40yrs are eligible.